CapsCode-Website/capscode/src/blogfiles/javascript/valid-identifier-in-js/index.md

 ```

 ## Conclusion
-This is a brief introduction to what an identifier is and the various ways to define/ crete a valid identifier in JavaScript.
+This is a brief introduction to what an identifier is and the various ways to define/ create a valid identifier in JavaScript.

 If you find this article useful, share this article.
 Someone could find it useful too.
 If you find anything technically inaccurate, please feel free to create an [issue](https://github.com/CapsCode-Website/blogfiles/issues).